tweag/nickel/notes/overriding.md

 using stand-alone pieces of data, although the behavior of priorities is not local.

-**super**
+**(EXP)**

 Merged records have only access to the final computed fixpoint `self`, while objects have access to the previous stage of extension via `super`.
 However, as in the NixOS module system, it is possible to address this issue using custom merge functions.
-This is a bit less powerful, but in a good way: it forces the merge strategy to be uniform along each field, while overlays can do pretty much what they want.
+This is a bit less expressive, but in a good way: it forces the merge strategy to be uniform along each field, while mechanisms like overlays can do pretty much what they want.

 ## Proposal overview